Troubleshoot

 • You might want to add the handout "11e Errata List for Students" shown below as a GDP Resource for your students.
 See Getting Started, Managing Resources in Course Manager, for a list of steps to use GDP's Resource feature to create and assign file resources (a link to an actual file you create and upload to GDP) and link resources (a link to any link anywhere on the Internet), which students access from My GDP, Resources.

 • You can also find links to these errata lists at the GDP Online Learning Center.
-See GDP Online Learning Center above for details.

-Note: The following jobs, which include WordArt will score accurately for keystroking by 1/6/2012: 106-78, 106-79, 107-81, 107-82, 110-89, 117-93, Test 6-99, and Alternate Test 6-99.
+Note: The following jobs will score accurately for keystroking by 3/30/2012: 90-64 (Cover Page), 106-78 (Cover Page), and Alternate Test 6-99A (Flyer).

 11e Errata List for Students [PDF]